siggame/colisee/CONTRIBUTING.md

 - personal development branches should be used to "save your work" to the cloud without writing to master
 - personal development branches follow the pattern `personal/INITIALS/DESCRIPTION`.
 For example `personal/rfs/dbfix`
 - Commit version increments seperately.
+- The initial commit should be tagged with a `v0.0.0`

 ## JavaScript
 - Prefer lambdas `()=>{}` over scoped anonymous functions `function(){}`